Curfews extended as USAID declares aid suspension in Yemen | Times Leader

 Jordan, which has recorded 212 infections, announced on Thursday that anyone who flouts its nightly curfew will be fined up to 500 dinars (around $700).
 Repeat offenders could face up to a year’s imprisonment.
 Only essential shops are allowed to operate in the kingdom.
 The government placed the densely populated northern city of Irbid, about 60 miles from Amman, the capital, under quarantine as it recorded 26 cases in the area.

-In the UAE, a weekend overnight curfew began Thursday at 8 p.m., coming on top of other closures of malls, airports and beaches.
+In the UAE, a weekend overnight curfew began Thursday at 8 p.m., following the closures of malls, airports and beaches.
 Public transport will halt over the weekend for nationwide disinfection.
 Police in Dubai and the nearby emirate of Sharjah used drones to urge people to stay indoors.

 The U.S. Navy said two sailors deployed to the UAE have tested positive for the virus while transiting through the island nation of Bahrain.
 Cmdr.
 Rebecca Rebarich, a Navy spokeswoman for the Bahrain-based 5th Fleet, told The Associated Press that other sailors traveling with the two infected had been quarantined for 14 days.